160th (Welsh) Brigade: Inter-war period

 After the war the brigade and division were disbanded as was the Territorial Force.
 However, both the brigade and division were reformed in 1920 in the Territorial Army.
 The brigade, now the 160th (South Wales) Infantry Brigade, was again composed of the same four battalions it had before the Great War.
 However, these were all posted to the 159th (Welsh Border) Infantry Brigade early in the 1920s and were replaced by the 4th, 5th, 6th and 7th Battalions of the Welch Regiment.
 The 6th and 7th Battalions were amalgamated as the 6th/7th Battalion, Welch Regiment and the 4th Battalion, King's Shropshire Light Infantry joined in the same year.

 Second World War

 The brigade, now composed of two battalions of the Welch Regiment and one of the Monmouthshire Regiment, together with the rest of the 53rd (Welsh) Division, was mobilised in late August 1939 and soon afterwards Britain declared war on Nazi Germany.
 In April 1940 160th Brigade was sent to Northern Ireland and, after the British Expeditionary Force (BEF) was evacuated from France, the brigade was mainly involved in anti-invasion duties and exercises training to repel a potential German invasion of Northern Ireland.
-160th Brigade, and the rest of the 53rd Division, were sent to Southeast England almost two years later, where they began training for the eventual Allied invasion of Northern France.
+In late 1941 160th Brigade, and the rest of the 53rd Division, were sent to Southeast England, where they began years of training for Operation Overlord, the planned Allied invasion of Northern France.

+On 14 January 1944 Brigadier Lashmer 'Bolo' Whistler was appointed to command 160th Bde.
+He had just returned to the UK after a successful year commanding the lorried infantry brigade of the famous 7th Armoured Division in North Africa.
+General Sir Bernard Montgomery regarded Whistler as 'the best and most experienced Brigadier in the British Army' and had earmarked him for a future divisional command.
+Whistler's appointment to 160th Bde was in line with Montgomery's policy of giving experienced leadership to the inexperienced formations in 'Overlord'.
+Whistler took over command of 160th Bde on 28 January, and the brigade was immediately involved in two corps-level training exercises.
+In March the 53rd (W) Division's HQ and all its brigade and ancillary HQs took part in Exercise Shudder to study 'thrust line' technique, then in April the division was engaged in Exercise Henry on the South Downs training area; this included a river crossing and full-scale simulated attack.
+In May, Exercise Bud practised loading vehicles on to landing craft.
+Finally, in the last week of May, the brigade began moving into its concentration area at Herne Bay, ready for the invasion.